 - Received a first-home owner grant in Australia,

-- Owned a home in Australia, either jointly or separately, prior to 1 July 2000,
+- Owned a home or other residential property in Australia, either jointly or separately, prior to 1 July 2000,

-- Occupied, for a continuous period of at least six months, a home in which either of you acquired a relevant interest on or after 1 July 2000 in Australia
+- Occupied, for a continuous period of at least six months, a home in which either of you owned or part-owned on or after 1 July 2000 in Australia.

 Additionally, to receive the FHOG at least one applicant must: